 As this surgery is performed on one eye at a time, you may experience or notice some imbalances in the vision until the other eye is also operated.
 You may also experience some blurriness immediately after applying an eyedrop.

 Some eyedrops might even cause mild stinging and you may experience some pricking sensation or a sensation of water accumulation in the eye.
 These symptoms are not ominous.
-However, if you experience intense pain and redness or drop in
+However, if you experience intense pain and redness or drop in vision you must report to the ophthalmologist immediately (Figure 5).

 There is no need to totally restrict physical activities.
 You need to avoid bending only on day 1 after surgery.
 Thereafter, you can do simple exercises like walking and yoga but strenuous exercises, aerobics or headstands must be avoided.
 You will also be advised by your doctor, not to take headbath to avoid entry of water into the eye.
 Cooking / going near the stove should be restricted for the first one week or so.